akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![](images/gh-pr.png)

+***** EDIT FOR BLOCKING
 Review the pull request, the underlying commits and the checks associated.
+*****

+Go back to the Github Action for checkov and uncomment the line with `--soft-fail=true`.

+> **Question:** what other command options could be used to get the pipeline to pass?

-When ready, click `Merge pull request` to trigger a plan in  Terraform Cloud.
+When ready, go back to the pull request and click `Merge pull request` to trigger a plan in  Terraform Cloud.

 ![](images/gh-pr-merge.png)